 Green Works in Kansas City excels at environmental education and workforce development for urban high school students and in creating partnerships that open doors for our students and positively impact their futures.
 We educate students about the environment with project-based learning and meaningful service projects.
 We provide job skill training, financial literacy and paid summer internships to prepare our students for life after high school.
 And we involve our students in educational initiatives in their neighborhoods.

 We also work with individual citizens, families, neighborhoods and organizations through informal science education to enhance community awareness and support of environmental education and workforce priorities, and inspire increased environmental stewardship and respect.
 Read more about our community work.

-Since beginning in 2007, we have worked with 280 students.
+Since beginning in 2007, we have grown to work with 100 students each year.
 We are a KCPT American Graduate Champion, the winner of a Civility Award from Consensus, and a MARC Sustainable Success Story.
 The videos below give a quick overview of our programming.
 Note – both videos are several years old, so statistics reflect earlier years.
 See more short videos on our video page.

 Our Key Principles

 - We are committed to urban high school students living in under-served neighborhoods.

 - We incorporate national best practices including quality staff, small class size and long-term involvement.

 - We believe in the importance of social capital and we help our students develop strong networks.